Multiple insurance providers offer these plans, but you must qualify for it.

 - Hospice care

-- Insulin shock, diabetes-related amputation, or diabetic coma within the last 24 months
+- Alcohol or drug abuse (or treatment for either) within the last 24 months

 - Wheelchair usage due to an illness or disease